 Mr. H (8 years) is Autistic, likes for things to go his way, lacked focus, often experiences intense meltdowns and has poor body awareness.

-I'm currently working with Mr. H and so far during our time together there have been significant positive changes.
-He doesn't have as many meltdowns as he once did and if he gets close to experiencing one I'm usually able to overt the crisis and help him to calm down and feel in control again.
-The activities and the games we play have helped him become more focused and present, allowing him to get more out of our sessions.
+During our time together I noticed significant positive changes with Mr H. He had a lot fewer meltdowns as he once did and if he was getting close to experiencing one I was usually able to overt the crisis and help him to calm down and feel in control again.
+The activities and the games we played helped him become more focused and present, allowing him to get more out of our sessions.

 Working with a client, every step of their journey, for as long as they need

 I worked with Brenton, an Autistic adult in his 20's, for about 7 years.
 In that time we accomplished a lot together and I saw him improve with his fitness, his motivation, his understanding of and desire for healthier eating and supported him through both his ups and downs.
 He and his parents often told me how patient and understanding I was, and that no other PT would have been as much of a friend and support for Brenton as I was.
 When he eventually had to stop training due to changes to his location and overall personal situation, I was sad to see him go but happy for all the work we did together and how far he had come.
 I'm grateful to have played such a big role in his life and to have contributed to better health and happiness for his great young man.